vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/create_a_second_warehouse.rst

 Create a second warehouse
 =========================

 A *warehouse* is a physical building or space where items are stored.
-In Odoo, it is possible to set up multiple warehouses and transfer stored items between them.
+In Leansoft, it is possible to set up multiple warehouses and transfer stored items between them.

 By default, the Leansoft platform has one warehouse that is already configured, with the address set as